We are not able to consider an applicant's suitability or eligibility without a complete application, including all the supporting documents.

 We may however suggest to some applicants that they study for a Master's degree before coming to do a PhD, if we consider that additional preparation is necessary.

-Also, some funding sources (for instance some Economic & Social Research Council awards) provide four years of funding covering an MSc followed by a PhD.
+Also, some funding sources (for instance some Engineering and Physical Science Research Council awards) provide four years of funding covering an MSc followed by a PhD.

 Applications are first checked for completeness: you may be asked to provide missing information.
 They are then assessed by at least two academic staff members within the Institute to which you have applied.
 You may be invited for interview or interviewed by phone at this stage.
 Usually, a first decision is made about admission: students can potentially be admitted if they meet our high academic standards and a staff member is willing to act as their supervisor.
 Students eligible for admission are then further considered for funding; in general, we cannot offer funding to all admissible students but try to fund as many admissible students as possible.
 Admission decisions will be communicated to you through the EUCLID system; most funding decisions will be communicated to you informally by email and formally by an ‘offer’ letter.
 We try to make most offers around March, but there can be many factors that delay a decision, in which case we will try to keep you informed about the status of your application.